Welcome to 3Dpart.se , we have fast deliveries!

 3D files need for elegoo cura slicer software to have file formats such as .stl .obj .3MF

-2. Prepare 3D file for printing with Elegoo Cura slicer program
+2. Prepare 3D file for printing with Elegoo Cura slicer software

-If necessary: Ask your teacher for instructions on where to find it on your school computer.
+If necessary: Ask your teacher for instructions on where it can be found on your school computer.

 • 2.1/ Import your 3D model into the software,